The system (15) contains a singular small parameter, the

 is shorter than the

-of the slow variables then
+characteristic time of the slow variables then

 .
 This final simplification gives: